-Include written standards for providing ESG assistance (may include as attachment):
+1. Include written standards for providing ESG assistance (may include as attachment):

 The ESG written standards are a living document and will be updated as needed.
-The current version of this document is posted at https://dhhs.ne.gov/Documents/Nebraska%20Balance%200f%20State%20Continuum%200f%20Care%20and%20ESG%20Written%20Standards.pdf.
+The current version of the document is posted at: https://ccfl.unl.edu/community-services-management/Nebraska%20Balance%20of%20State%20Written%20Standards%202023 0.pdf.

-2. If the Continuum of Care has established centralized or coordinated assessment system that meets HUD requirements, describe that centralized or coordinated assessment system:
+If the Continuum of Care has established centralized or coordinated assessment system that meets HUD requirements, describe that centralized or coordinated assessment system: